TiagoJSM/2RGuide/README.md

 * Agent to traverse the shortest paths to reach a target position.
 * Support for auto generated jumps and drops to connect segments segments
 * Support for one way platforms jumps
+* Areas that forbid agent to move into to avoid obstacles

 Getting Started
 ===